MicrosoftDocs/cpp-docs/docs/vs-2015/atl-mfc-shared/reference/cimage-class.md

 - **BI_BITFIELDS** The format is uncompressed and the color table consists of three `DWORD` color masks that specify the red, green, and blue components, respectively, of each pixel.
 This is valid when used with 16- and 32-bpp bitmaps.

  *pdwBitfields*
  Only used if `eCompression` is set to **BI_BITFIELDS**, otherwise it must be **NULL**.
 A pointer to an array of three `DWORD` bitmasks, specifying which bits of each pixel are used for the red, green, and blue components of the color, respectively.
-For information on restrictions for the bitfields, see [BITMAPINFOHEADER](http://msdn.microsoft.com/library/windows/desktop/dd183376) in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+For information on restrictions for the bitfields, see [BITMAPINFOHEADER](http://msdn.microsoft.com/library/windows/desktop/dd183376) in the Windows SDK.

  `dwFlags`
  Specifies if the bitmap object has an alpha channel.
 Can be a combination of zero or more of the following values: